rootinchase/tempconvert/readme.md

 This is a simple script to convert tempratures between different units

 TODO:
   Find more units
   Cleanup and optimize
+  Add GUI